8 min read

 5. The app is simple enough to use while groggy.

-For app options, see the best alarm apps for heavy sleepers, the QR code alarm app guide, and the barcode alarm app guide.
+For app options, see the best alarm apps for heavy sleepers and the QR and barcode alarm app guide.

 The two-week test